 It regularly produces winners of remarkable calibre, writing history of much flair and knowledge.
-Around 1,000 candidates participate each year from schools all over the UK and from a few schools from abroad.
+Around 1,000 candidates participate each year from schools all over the UK and some from abroad.

 JOIN LIST OF ACCLAIMED PRIZE WINNERS

-The first fifty candidates receive generous prizes, in 2019 to a total of over £1,000, and the next fifty are sent cards of commendation.
+In 2023 the first fifty candidates received generous prizes to a total of £1,152, and the next fifty one were sent cards of commendation.

 Join the growing number of schools participating

 The prize is open to schools affiliated to IAPS - the Independent Association of Preparatory Schools.
 A growing number of schools take part.
-In 2020 a record of eighty-one schools contributed 1037 scripts for this year’s Paper 1.
+In 2023, for instance, seventy-two schools contributed 1,142 scripts for the year’s Paper 1.

 The Prize encourages students to enjoy the study of history and its variety and challenges, and to use their knowledge at a national competitive level.
 Every year the schools involved eagerly await the Townsend-Warner History Prize.